marielouisehanna/Webhook/README.md

 In the context of Jenkins and GitHub, a webhook is a mechanism used by GitHub to notify Jenkins of repository changes. </br>
 Jenkins will then automatically build and test the code in response to the webhook notification.
 The webhook triggers a build. </br>

+## What is Jenkins:
+Jenkins is an open source automation server.
+It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration, and continuous delivery.
+It is a server-based system that runs in servlet containers such as Apache Tomcat.

 ## What i am doing
 1. created the jenkinsfile where i put the pipeline code
 2. added the credentials in jenkins